nexus1203/libBICOS/README.md

 After installing, you can include `/usr/local/include/BICOS/*` and link against `/usr/local/lib/libBICOS.so`.

 ### Commandline-interface
 Alternatively, this project builds `bicos-cli`.
-To give you a feel for the parameters of BICOS, there is an example dataset provided in [data](/data);
+To give you a feel for the parameters of BICOS, there is an example dataset provided in [data](/data) with rectified imagery from a stereo camera, where images per side only differ in the projected light pattern.
 Calling:
 ```console
 $ bicos-cli data/{left,right} -q data/Q.cvstore --threshold 0.98 --stacksize 12 --variance 2.5 --step 0.1 -o /tmp/result.png